Our Mission

 Annually, the Society offers a wide range of interpretive programs, exhibits, scholarly forums, tours, research projects, cultural performances and publications to approximately 3,000 visitors of all ages and ethnicities.

-Our research library and archives contain approximately 3,000 books by or about African Americans, more than 500 rare books and pamphlets, and archival material, including unique collections such as the "Blacks in the West" monograph series and "The Walking Tour of the Black Presence in San Francisco During the Nineteenth Century"*, both sponsored by the Society.
-The library also houses the Howard Thurman Listening Room, containing audio tapes of one of the 20th Century's foremost theologians.
+Our research library and archives contain approximately 1,000 books by or about African Americans, more than 500 rare books and pamphlets, and archival material, including unique collections such as the "Blacks in the West" monograph series and "The Walking Tour of the Black Presence in San Francisco During the Nineteenth Century"*, both sponsored by the Society.
+The library also houses the Howard Thurman Listening Room, containing audio tapes of meditations and sermons, television scripts, correspondence, autographed books and other memorabilia of one of the 20th Century's foremost theologians and his awesome partner, Sue Bailey Thurman.